singularian/binshuffle/README.md

 # Binshuffle
 A Program to Shuffle Binary Files

+This is the first reversible binary shuffle program.

 This program is a commandline utility for Binary file shuffling.
 It allows the contents of a file to be reversibly shuffled and reversibly unshuffled.
 The shuffle uses a pseudo random number generator to shuffle and unshuffle the file.